OfficeDev/hands-on-labs/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/MailQuickStartLab.md

 1. Try out the app!

 ***
 Congratulations!, dedicated quick start developer.
-In this exercise you have created an MVC application that uses Microsoft Graph to view and manage Mails in your mailbox.
+In this exercise you have created an MVC application that uses Microsoft Graph to view and manage Mail in your mailbox.
 This quick start ends here.
 But don't stop here - there's plenty more to explore with the Microsoft Graph.

 ## Next Steps and Additional Resources:
 - See this training and more on http://dev.office.com/ and http://dev.outlook.com